 I like adding some toppings to make it beautiful and add some texture.

-- Nuts and seeds: cashews, peanuts, or toasted sesame seeds.
+Cashews, peanuts, or toasted sesame seeds.

-- Extra crunch and flavor: soybean sprouts, green ends of spring onions, or cilantro leaves.
+Soybean sprouts, green ends of spring onions, or cilantro leaves.

 For the appearance, I use toasted sesame seeds and some coriander leaves.
 I also like adding chopped green onions' upper parts (these also provide some extra flavor kick).

-Sides for this vegetable green Thai curry
+Sides for this vegetable green Thai Green Curry

-I will describe the method using my preferred veggies and toppings while offering the substitutions and when to add them.
+To make this eggplant green curry recipe, I will describe the method using my preferred veggies and toppings while offering the substitutions and when to add them.

 - Add the “sturdy/hard” vegetables such as diced sweet potato (or potatoes) and carrots, plus eggplants which require a little more cooking time.